-- Night custodians will clean common spaces (offices, lounge, restrooms, etc.) and disinfect-high-touch areas. - High-touch areas in specific classrooms will be cleaned, if the teacher indicates he or she visited the room that day. - Day custodians will regularly disinfect high touch items multiple times at least once throughout during the work day according to the District's Day Custodian Run Sheet (Appendix A). - Cleaning and disinfecting supplies will regularly be restocked by the custodial crew. - Employees will be given access to cleaning and disinfecting supplies and instructions for their use. - Commonly used office equipment will have disinfectant and instructions nearby that will allow for employees to disinfect before and after each use. - Employees are allowed time during their shifts to disinfect and/or clean their work areas. - Employees may be temporarily assigned cleaning or disinfecting duties as part of the normal work day. - Signage about disinfecting before and after each use is posted near areas that contain common-use office equipment.
+- Night custodians will clean common spaces (offices, lounge, restrooms, etc.) and hightouch areas. - High-touch areas in specific classrooms will be cleaned.

-In the event that an employee has been identified as COVID-19 case (tested positive or showing symptoms), the following CDC-guided cleaning and disinfecting protocols will be implemented at that workplace:
+- Day custodians will disinfect high touch items at least once during the work day according to the District's Day Custodian Run Sheet (Appendix A). - Cleaning and disinfecting supplies will regularly be restocked by the custodial crew. - Employees will be given access to cleaning and disinfecting supplies and instructions for their use. - Commonly used office equipment will have disinfectant and instructions nearby that will allow for employees to disinfect before and after each use. - Employees are allowed time during their shifts to disinfect and/or clean their work areas. - Employees may be temporarily assigned cleaning or disinfecting duties as part of the normal work day. - Signage about disinfecting before and after each use is posted near areas that contain common-use office equipment.

-- Restrict access to the contaminated area(s). - Close off the contaminated area(s), open windows, and turn on the ventilation fan for 24 hours (or as long as practical) before disinfecting crews enter the area(s). - Clean and disinfect all contaminated areas. - Clean and disinfect high-touch surfaces.
+In the event that an employee has been identified as COVID-19 case (tested positive in the last 24 hours or showing symptoms), the following CDC-guided cleaning and disinfecting protocols will be implemented at that workplace:

-When appropriate, disinfect the entire area using the Clorox Total 360 Electrostatic Sprayer.
+- Restrict access to the contaminated area(s). - Close off the contaminated area(s), open windows, and turn on the ventilation fan for 24 hours (or as long as practical) before disinfecting crews enter the area(s). - Clean and disinfect all contaminated areas. - Clean and disinfect high-touch surfaces. - When appropriate, disinfect the entire area using the Clorox Total 360 Electrostatic Sprayer.